phantomdiorama/bastard/readme.md

 ## what

-Bastard is a productivity helper / distraction killer written in AutoHotkey (v1.1).
+Bastard is a productivity helper / distraction killer written in AutoHotkey v2.
 It takes a list of executables, checks if they exist (on a 30 second loop), and then closes them.

-It’s in daily use but consider it *alpha* quality.
+**Note:** if you have to use AutoHotkey v1 go [here](https://github.com/phantomdiorama/bastard/releases)

 ## how

-Create file `bastard.txt` in the same folder as the script and add a list of executables, one per line eg:
+Add a list of executables to `bastard.txt`, one per line eg:

 ```
 notepad.exe